What Is A Leased Line?

 The Ultimate In Data Connectivity Solutions.

-Offering a totally uncontended connection, a leased line is a dedicated line which you share with nobody, with bandwidth availability ranging from 10Mb to 10Gb with speeds that are totally symmetrical and offering reliability that easily surpasses all broadband packages on the market in the data network arena.
+Offering a totally uncontended connection, an Ethernet line is a dedicated line which you share with nobody, with bandwidth availability ranging from 10Mb to 10Gb with speeds that are totally symmetrical and offering reliability that easily surpasses all broadband packages on the market in the data network arena.